 For more information about the organization, contact the IWCA Office at Hajós utca 5.
 H-1065 Budapest.
-Email: iwcchair@gmail.com or go to www.iwcbudapest.hu/.
+Email: chairwomaniwc@gmail.com or find them on Facebook: facebook.com/IWCofBudapest/

 PWA - THE PROFESSIONAL WOMEN'S ASSOCATION

 The Professional Women's Association of Budapest works to expand the advancement of women in diverse professions through providing career advancement capabilities, work/life strategies, resource sharing and networking opportunities.
 This is an international organization working to strengthen the professional women's community in Hungary.
 The PWA can be reached at hajni.denes@gmail.com or by going to www.pwa.hu/our-mission.